emabee/rust-hdbconnect/hdbconnect/README.md

 Assume you have a HANA accessible at port `39013` on host `hxehost`, and you can log on to it as user `HORST` with password `SeCrEt`.

-Then a first simple test might look like this:
+Then a first simple test which sets up some table, inserts data and reads them back might look like this:

 ```rust
 use hdbconnect::{Connection, HdbResult};